dentarg/auth0-blog/_posts/2017-12-05-how-poor-identity-access-management-equals-security-breaches.markdown

 ![Employee training and awareness about phishing schemes](https://cdn.auth0.com/blog/poor-identity/legit-or-scheme-2.png)

 A strong IAM approach requires a mix of informed employees and the technology tools to initiate, track and manage user identities and their access permissions across your entire network.

+{% include tweet_quote.html quote_text="A strong IAM approach requires a mix of informed employees and tools to initiate, track and manage user identities." %}

 ## Your Expensive Cybersecurity is only as Strong as Your IAM